-The short answer is that NO ONE goes off to college needing a bottle in the middle of the night (at least that I know of), so don’t worry about it “never happening” (same for potty training, by the way, as I never saw anyone in the dorm still wearing diapers).
+The short answer is that NO ONE goes off to college needing a bottle in the middle of the night (at least that I know of), so don’t worry about it “never happening.”

-The not-so-short answer is that if your definition of sleeping through the night is with feedings, your baby can sleep fairly well through the night by 4 to 6 months, usually, on average.
-If you mean straight through without feedings, most can be night-weaned by around 9 months, sometimes as late as 12 months or beyond.
-The “experts” all vary:
+If your definition of sleeping through the night is with feedings, your baby can sleep through the night by 4 to 6 months, usually, on average.
+If you mean straight through without feedings, most can be night-weaned by around 6-9 months old sometimes as late as 12 months or beyond.
+The “experts” all vary and offer conflicting advice:

 This is why reading all of these different opinions made my head spin and I wrote my own book on baby sleep (to save other parents time and money).
 No, I don’t have THE answer.
-I actually keep the option open that YOU have the answer!
+I actually keep the option open that YOU can find the answer that works best for you and your baby!
 Surprise!